StephenCavender/blog-jekyll/_portfolio/simpledex.md

 ## Disclaimers

-Pokémon and Pokémon character names are trademarks of Nintendo.
+Data and images gathered from [PokèAPI](https://pokeapi.co/) under their [Fair Use Policy](https://pokeapi.co/docs/v2#fairuse).

+SimpleDex is not affiliated with Nintendo, Creatures Inc., Game Freak Inc., or the Pokémon Company.
+Pokémon content and materials are trademarks and copyrights of Nintendo, Creatures Inc., Game Freak Inc, The Pokémon Company, and their licensors.
+All rights reserved.